adnanmaja/1gig/README.md

 I build this right after finishing [freeCodeCamp’s 4-hour Python course](https://www.youtube.com/watch?v=rfscVS0vtbw) with minimal guidance.
 Tbh i think i spent too much time and effort on this

-Update : Added a persistent data storing with JSON and CSV
+Update : Added a sorting mechanism and shows them in a graph

 ## 🔍 What does it do?
 - Input data for multiple students